-In polling mode, if set to 0, each file will be fully processed and then processing switches to the next file.
-If it is set to any other value, a maximum of [number] lines is processed in sequence for each file, and then the file is switched.
-This provides a kind of multiplexing the load of multiple files and probably leads to a more natural distribution of events when multiple busy files are monitored.
-For polling mode, the default is 10240.
+This is useful if multiple files need to be monitored.
+If set to 0, each file will be fully processed and then processing switches to the next file (this was the default in previous versions).
+If it is set, a maximum of [number] lines is processed in sequence for each file, and then the file is switched.
+This provides a kind of multiple files and probably leads to a more natural distribution of events when multiple busy files are monitored.
+The default is 10240.